zopefoundation/zc.zope3recipes/zc/zope3recipes/README.txt

   The name of a section defining a location option that gives the location of a Zope installation.
 This can be either a checkout or a distribution.
-If the location has a lib/python subdirectory, it is treated as a distribution, othwerwise, it must have a src subdirectory and will be treated as a checkout.
+If the location has a lib/python subdirectory, it is treated as a distribution, otherwise, it must have a src subdirectory and will be treated as a checkout.
 This option defaults to "zope3".
 And if location is empty, the application will run solely from eggs.